willsowerbutts/ersatz80/README.md

 | A9            | 39            | PL1 (D48)    |
 | A10           | 40            | PL2 (D47)    |

+Note N/C = no connection.

-I have a 10K resistor between /RESET and GND just to ensure the Z80 stays reset until the AVR starts up.
-This is very likely not be required, but shouldn't hurt.
+I also have a 10K resistor between /RESET and GND just to ensure the Z80 stays reset until the AVR starts up.
+This is very likely not be required, but shouldn't hurt (let me know if you test without this).

 ## Building